sishtiaq/RSE16/writeup.md

 work.
 This is serious, something for UK RSE to address.

-Lastly, even though there were RSEs there from mainland Europe and the US, there was a very British discussion of overcoming imposter syndrome.
+Lastly, even though there were RSEs there from mainland Europe and the US, there was a very British discussion of overcoming impostor syndrome.
 We often get very difficult things done, that no one else can do.
 We should be proud to claim our achievements without being arrogant about it.
 We should also encourage, amongst ourselves, an